modular/modular/KGEN/docs/public/programming-manual.md

 signatures.
 When resolving a function call, Mojo will try each candidate and use the one that works (if only one works), pick the closest match (if it can determine a close match) or report the call as being ambiguous if it can’t figure out which one to pick.
-In the later case, you can resolve the ambiguity by adding an explicit cast on the call site.
+In the latter case, you can resolve the ambiguity by adding an explicit cast on the call site.
 Let’s look at an example:

 ```mojo